If you’ve read this Playbook for any length of time, then you probably know I have a goal of achieving this thing called financial independence.

 And over the next few years, whenever my life would feel like déjà vu, whenever I would feel that midweek depression that came around like clockwork, whenever I would question what the hell I was doing, I would get the same reflexive response.
 This was life.
 It’s what everyone does.
 When I would complain about it to my dad, he’d say, “that’s why they call it work”.

 I bounced around a few different companies hoping to find the answer, but there was always that lingering discontentment humming in the background.
 I was slowly giving up hope of an ideal life.

 Words cannot properly express the emotions I felt when I first discovered the concept of financial independence in 2016.

 I began reading countless stories of ordinary people taking back their lives by being a little more thoughtful with their money.
 Many of them were even able to quit their 9-5 jobs in their 30’s, including this guy with a mustache.
 And it was all so much more achievable than I could have possibly imagined.

 It was as if my life had a new purpose.
 I finally had proof that there was another way.
 This was the way.
-It was the answer I had been looking for.

 I now had real motivation to save my money other than to buy the house in the suburbs or the fancy car everyone expected me to want.
 This was the financial goal I wanted to pursue.
 It was the goal I had to pursue.